 This gives you the power to quickly spin up global resources as you need them, all within the span of a couple of minutes.
 You can experiment, innovate, and move quickly.
 Nearly everything is possible when working with a managed web infrastructure.

 With the cloud, you can take advantage of economies of scale.
-Amazon invests an extraordinary amount of resources into cyber security, so take advantage of their investments and stay ahead of attacks.
-Amazon not only provides communication around ongoing issues, they offer peace of mind; the knowledge that your infrastructure is secure.
-(Assuming you follow their well-documented best practices, of course.)
+Amazon invests an extraordinary amount of resources into cybersecurity, so take advantage of their investments and stay ahead of attacks.
+Amazon not only provides communication around ongoing issues but also offers peace of mind and the knowledge that your infrastructure is secure; assuming you follow their well-documented best practices, of course.

 Monitoring and up-time